andrew/ultimate-awesome/README.md

 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.
 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
+- [Resources](https://github.com/unum-cloud/Resources) - A list of awesome resources and blogs on topics related to Unum.
 - [awesome-on-device-AI](https://github.com/ysyisyourbrother/awesome-on-device-AI) - A curated list of awesome projects and papers for AI on Mobile/IoT/Edge devices.
 Everything is continuously updating.
 Welcome contribution!.
 - [Awesome-of-Neural-Rendering](https://github.com/zwzhang123/Awesome-of-Neural-Rendering) - A curated list of neural rendering resources.
 - [awesome-identity-management](https://github.com/abhir9/awesome-identity-management) - 😎 Awesome lists about Identity Management Solutions .